nightd132/Football_RAG_Chatbot/README.md

 ## Overview

-This project is about building a small RAG chatbot using local Ollama qwen2.5:3B model(because using Gemini free tier has limitation and other like OpenAi has free), which can answer some football question base on some external sources.
+- This project is about building a small RAG chatbot using local Ollama qwen2.5:3B model(because using Gemini free tier has limitation and other like OpenAi has free), which can answer some football question base on some external sources.
+- Here I just use wikipedia corresponds with the World Cup 2026.

 ## Demo